paulfoley/Core/README.md

 This is going to radically change the way software is built and will be good for your careers to learn about it.
 I wish it was around when I was a student!

 You can download the [Docker Toolbox](https://www.docker.com/products/docker-toolbox) to get started.
-Once you have docker intalled you should be able to make a machine, and start the app with a postgres db by doing:
+Once you have docker intalled you should be able to make a machine, and start the app by doing:

     docker-compose up

+This will look at `docker-compose.yml` and bring up 2 services: the rails app and a postgres database.
 You will need to create and run database migrations by doing this:

     docker-compose run web rake db:create db:migrate